nick-novak/Goals-n-such/checklists-and-ideas/book-checklist.md

 - [ ] Love Is a Mix Tape -- Rob Sheffield
 - [ ] Educated -- Tara Westover
 - [ ] How Music Works -- David Bryne
+- [ ] The Victorian Internet -- Tom Standage